cp-algorithms/cp-algorithms/src/graph/kuhn_maximum_bipartite_matching.md

 ### Required Definitions

 * A **matching** $M$ is a set of pairwise non-adjacent edges of a graph (in other words, no more than one edge from the set should be incident to any vertex of the graph $M$).
 The **cardinality** of a matching is the number of edges in it.
-The maximum (or largest) matching is a matching whose cardinality is maximum among all possible matchings in a given graph.
 All those vertices that have an adjacent edge from the matching (i.e., which have degree exactly one in the subgraph formed by $M$) are called **saturated** by this matching.

+* A **maximal matching** is a matching $M$ of a graph $G$ that is not a subset of any other matching.

+* A **maximum matching** (also known as maximum-cardinality matching) is a matching that contains the largest possible number of edges.
+Every maximum matching is a maximal matching.

 * A **path** of length $k$ here means a *simple* path (i.e. not containing repeated vertices or edges) containing $k$ edges, unless specified otherwise.